This topic contains the following sections.

 Add a Webhook to GitHub

-If you subscribed to notifications, you must add a webhook to your organization and then add to it the notification listener URL and authorization token.
+If you subscribed to notifications, you must add a webhook to your organization and then add the notification listener URL and authorization token.

 - In GitHub, navigate to the organization where you want to add a webhook.